 Content marketing, while a huge buzzword right now, is something every business should master if they want to appease the search engines and transition their business according to how people make their buying decisions now.
 Many larger corporations have taken full advantage of content marketing by hiring editorial teams, adding continuous blog content and engaging their customers over time through nurturing and creating “Youtilities“.
 Some smaller businesses may see this and get discouraged as it takes time, dedication, resources and a complete understanding of WHY you’re doing it in the first place.

 For those small businesses, a common practice might be to duplicate site content that was well written or well optimized for the search engines.
 This may increase the size of the website but its frowned upon by the “All Mighty” Google and makes for a bad user experience.
 Duplicating content is a focus of Googles recent algorithm change called Penguin 2.0.
-This change finds unethical SEO strategies/ tactics and will remove the website itself from being able to rank well.
+This change finds unethical search engine optimization strategies/ tactics and will remove the website itself from being able to rank well.
 Duplicate content may seem like the easy way out but it causes more issues than it does benefit your local or national business.

 Not Posting Fresh Content